jpsca/formidable/docs/content/forms.md

 title: Forms
 ---

-Forms provide the highest level API in Formidable.
-They contain your field definitions, delegate validation, take input, and orchestrate everything together.
+Forms provide the highest-level API in Formidable.
+They contain your field definitions, handle validation, process input, and orchestrate everything together.

 ::: formidable.Form members=no

 ## Defining Forms

-To define a form, one makes a subclass of `formidable.Form` and defines the fields declaratively as class attributes:
+To define a form, create a subclass of `formidable.Form` and define the fields declaratively as class attributes:

 ```python
 import formidable as f